top of page

 • Battery charger (pack this in your bag as soon as you've finished charging your batteries!)

-• Formatted (empty) memory card(s) - bring as many as you have
+• Formatted (empty) memory card(s) -- bring as many as you have.
+Format them in camera.

-• Tripod: legs, head (ball head, gimbal or whatever you use) and quick release plate(s) to attached your camera to your tripod - highly recommended for waterfalls, sunrises, and sunsets in particular.
+• Tripod: legs, head (ball head, gimbal or whatever you use) and quick release plate(s) to attached your camera to your tripod - highly recommended for waterfalls, sunrises, and sunsets.
+I use and recommend the Canadian brand FLM.

 • A rain cover for your bag (some are detachable & easy to forget).
 If you don't have a rain cover, consider bringing a plastic garbage bag.

 • Camera strap or whatever you use to carry your camera on your person.
-(I use a Cotton Carrier halter.
-Use code H-CREW for a 10% discount.)
+(I use and highly recommend a Cotton Carrier halter)

 • Laptop computer and/or storage device and proper cables & memory card reader IF you wish to clear your cards or look at your images each evening.